barndawgie/ffmpeg-cross-compile-script/README.md

 # Usage

-Do a one-time install of all dependencies by running the following command (probably as root):
+Do a one-time install of all dependencies by running the following command (probably as root/sudo):

 `./Prep_System.sh`

-Then simply execute the `./Cross-Compile_FFMPEG.sh` script; it will pull required packages down from Git and Mercurial, cross-compile for 64-bit Windows, and deposit the resulting binaries in `./ffmpeg_install/bin/`.
+Then simply execute the `./Cross-Compile_FFMPEG.sh` script; it will pull required packages down from Git, cross-compile for 64-bit Windows, and deposit the resulting binaries in `./ffmpeg_install/bin/`.